-Adelie penguins are penguins that live in and around Antarctica.
-Unlike other penguins, it is a penguins that is very easy to distinguish because it has only white and black patterns.
-It swims very well and, like other penguins, has a streamlined body shape.
-French explorer Dumont Dillwill, who landed in Antarctica in 1840, named the penguins his wife Adelie.
-Adélie Land, where this penguin lives, is for the same reason.
-It is a penguins classified in the penguins Adelie penguins genus.
-Unfortunately, its population has decreased in recent years and it has been designated as an endangered species.
+Adélie penguins live underwater and live in Antarctica and its surrounding coasts.
+They can be seen in aquariums.
+Unlike other penguins, this penguin is very easy to identify because of its black and white markings.
+They are very good swimmers and, like other penguins, have a streamlined body shape.
+Dumont d’Illwill, a French explorer who landed in Antarctica in 1840, named this penguin after his wife Adélie.
+Adélie Land, where this penguin lives, is also for the same reason.
+This penguin belongs to the family Penguinidae and belongs to the genus Adélie Penguin.
+Unfortunately, their numbers have decreased in recent years and they are now listed as an endangered species.

 Adelie penguins are 50-60 cm long and weigh 5 kg.
 The area from the head to the back of the body and the tail is black, and the rest is white.
 There is a characteristic white ring around the eyes.
 Adelie penguins form breeding colonies and live in groups.
 It is a penguin that lives only in Antarctica and has the same habitat as the emperor penguin.
 Adelie penguins pile up pebbles to build nests and breed.
 When Adelie penguins confront and intimidate their enemies, they tend to have feathers on their heads.Tractive Cats (English)